juliw9/FrenchLanguageClassifier/README.md

 Logistic Regression:

-C: Inverse of regularization strength.
+C: Inverse of regularization strength.//
 solver: Algorithm to use in the optimization problem.
 penalty: Type of regularization ('l2', 'none').